Pedrojok01/Web3-Boilerplate/README.md

 2024-01:

-- Upgrade all dependencies and switch to ethers v6;
+- Upgrade all dependencies (still no switch to `ethers v6`, seems more and more unlikely that `@web3-react` will switch to ethers v6 anytime soon);
-- Fix breaking changes from ethers v6 and Antd;
+- Fix Antd breaking changes;
-- Replaced goerli testnet (soon to be deprecated) by sepolia;
+- Replaced `Ethereum goerli` (soon to be deprecated) by `Ethereum Sepolia` & `Arbitrum Goerli` by `Arbitrum Sepolia`;
-- Add VerifySignature contract on: Optimism Goerli, Fantom Opera, Fantom Testnet
+- Add `VerifySignature` contracts on: Optimism Goerli, Fantom Opera, Fantom Testnet

 2023-10: